Pictured: Mayor John Tory rides down Yonge Street as part of the annual Bike to Work Day ride in 2016. Photo by Marlena

 - Impacts on motor vehicle traffic will be minimal.
 Detailed traffic modelling revealed an increase of just one minute in travel time on Yonge between Sheppard and Finch.
 Plus, travel behaviour is shifting from people driving to people taking transit (GO and TTC), ride-hailing, walking, and cycling.
 Transform Yonge would result in a street that accommodates this transportation mix.

 What's Transform Yonge?

 Transform Yonge is a visionary project for North York that would see a host of much-needed improvements: wider sidewalks, protected bike lanes, trees, and outdoor seating to support a vibrant public realm and a safer roadway.
 According to the staff report released on January 12, these improvements would cost an estimated $51.1 million, with the potential to be funded partially using federal Public Transit Infrastructure Funds (PTIF).
-The alternative is to make only minor improvements to Yonge Street in favour of focusing on a service road, Beecroft Ave - which would cost $20 million more and represent a missed opportunity to revitalize North York’s central corridor, which is in dire need of reconstruction.
+The alternative is to make only minor improvements to Yonge Street in favour of focusing on a service road, Beecroft Ave, which would cost $20 million more and represent a missed opportunity to revitalize North York’s central corridor when it is in dire need of reconstruction.

 Transform Yonge is the only option that includes protected bike lanes in addition to a host of public realm improvements to accomodate a growing population and changing mobility patterns.
 In order to get Transform Yonge approved, we need to show the Mayor that we support this forward-thinking project that supports safety, liveability, and economic development, and falls in line with existing plans (like the 10-Year Cycling Network Plan and Official Plan which guides development city-wide).